IWantDayDayUp/cf/paper.md

 Each VN request is also associated with two tie-domain parameters, i.e., $a$ for the arrival time and $b$ for its lifetime.

+With adding the time attributes (arrival time, duration time and leaving time), a VN is extended to be a VNR.

 The notations are summarized in `Table 1`

 ### B. VNE Process (映射过程以及约束条件)

+Upon the arrival of a VNR, the substrate network has t o decide whether to accept the VNR or not.
+If the VNR is accepted, the substrate network must allocate the demanded network resources to embed the VNR.
+Allocated network resources are released upon the expiration of VNR.

 The VNE process, as illustrated in `Fig. 1`, consists of three key steps, i.e., node ranking, node mapping and link mapping.